kestra-io/docs/content/blogs/2023-08-05-iceberg-for-aws-users.md

 ## Next steps

-This tutorial demonstrated how to use Apache Iceberg with Amazon Athena and S3 and how to manage a scheduled and event-driven data ingestion process with Kestra.
+This tutorial demonstrated how to use Apache Iceberg with Amazon Athena and Amazon S3 and how to manage a scheduled and event-driven data ingestion process with Kestra.

 If you have any questions about what we've covered in this post, reach out via [our community Slack](https://kestra.io/slack).
 Lastly, if you like the project, give us a [star on GitHub](https://github.com/kestra-io/kestra).